Michele Mari

-Michele Mari (born 26 December 1955) is an Italian novelist, short story writer, academic critic and poet.
+Michele Mari (born 26 December 1955) is an Italian novelist, short story writer, academic critic and poet, considered one of Italy's most esteemed and original living authors.
 The son of a Milanese industrial designer and artist, Enzo Mari, Mari teaches Italian literature at the Università Statale di Milano; he is considered one of the leading experts of 18th century Italian literature.
+English translations of his work have won the O. Henry Prize, two PEN Translates Awards, and the 2025 PEN Translation Prize (for his novel Verdigris).

 Important themes

 Mari is a philologist and a connoisseur of science fiction (see his poetic essay "Le copertine di Urania" in Tu, sanguinosa infanzia, 1997) and comics.
-In his short stories the theme of childhood and adolescence as moments to be devoutly preserved recurs often (cf. the story "I palloni del signor Kurtz", in Euridice aveva un cane, 1993); other important motifs are the obsession for other people's life that one could not live (in the short story "Euridice aveva un cane", 1993, or in Rondini sul filo, 1999), of literature as ersatz life, of memory and its workings (Verderame, 2007).
+In his short stories, the theme of childhood and adolescence as moments to be devoutly preserved recurs often (cf. the story "I palloni del signor Kurtz", in Euridice aveva un cane, 1993); other important motifs are the obsession for other people's life that one could not live (in the short story "Euridice aveva un cane", 1993, or in Rondini sul filo, 1999), of literature as ersatz life, of memory and its workings (Verderame, 2007).